What Is Peroneal Tendinosis?

 There is some interest in using platelet-rich plasma (PRP) or amniotic tissue to help stimulate healing growth.
 Currently, there are no studies showing that this works for the peroneal tendons.
 Steroids probably are best avoided as they can actually damage tendons.

 it out and repairing the tendon.
 Sometimes, making the groove in the back of the bone of the fibula deeper allows the tendons more space and can help as well.
-Finally, if the tendon is very bad, a surgeon may need to resect the tendon and connect
+Finally, if the tendon is very bad, your surgeon may need to resect the tendon and connect

 both the longus and brevis together.
 Only the specific tendon involved should be addressed.
 Occasionally, both may be involved.